 The most common form of driver reward issued by truck stops is receiving a "point" -- equivalent to a penny, but not redeemable for cash -- for each gallon of fuel purchased, that can be redeemed for products and services.

-You drive an average of 2400 miles per week commercially and your truck's fuel consumption is 6 miles per gallon.
-That comes to 400 gallons of fuel used per week.
+If you drive an average of 2400 miles per week commercially -- and your truck's fuel consumption is 6 miles per gallon -- that comes to 400 gallons of fuel used per week.

 And having calculated that, how long would it take you to get, say, a sub sandwich for free with rewards program points?